YouTube Shorts Best Practices (2026): 10 Proven Tips for Maximum Views - JoinBrands

 Here are actionable ways to optimize your hashtags and descriptions:

-- Always Include #Shorts: This is non-negotiable.
-While YouTube automatically identifies most vertical videos under 60 seconds as Shorts, explicitly adding the
+• Always Include #Shorts: This is non-negotiable.
+While YouTube automatically identifies most vertical videos under 60 seconds as Shorts, explicitly adding the #Shorts tag (either in the title or description) is a best practice to ensure it's correctly categorized and considered for the Shorts shelf.

-).
-This multi-layered approach captures both high-volume search traffic and highly-targeted viewers.
-A good rule of thumb is 3-5 highly relevant hashtags. - Write Keyword-Rich Descriptions: Your description is an opportunity to expand on the title and provide more context.
+• Write Keyword-Rich Descriptions: Your description is an opportunity to expand on the title and provide more context.
 Briefly describe what the video is about using relevant keywords your target audience might search for.
 For example, a Short showing a recipe could have a description like: "Quick and easy 15-minute pasta recipe perfect for a weeknight dinner.
 Find the full ingredient list here."

-- Provide Value in the Description: Use the description to offer additional information or a call to action.
+• Provide Value in the Description: Use the description to offer additional information or a call to action.
 You can link to a related long-form video, a product page, or a blog post.
 This turns viewers into engaged community members or potential customers.

 7. Consistent Posting Schedule and Frequency